Official-looking Galaxy Fold 2 renders show off massively improved foldable's design

 Camera and screen

-Additionally, the renders show an updated triple camera (up from the original Fold's dual camera setup) on the device's rear, appearing in an identical array to what we've seen from leaks of Samsung's standard Note 20.
+Additionally, the renders show an updated triple camera on the device's rear, appearing in an identical array to what we've seen from leaks of Samsung's standard Note 20.

 What's unknown is whether Samsung has opted to upgrade the flimsy plastic display that featured in the original Galaxy Fold to the vastly superior flexible glass from the sturdier Galaxy Z Flip.